 - Intentionally and unlawfully cause substantial bodily harm to an unborn child by intentionally and unlawfully inflicting any injury upon the mother;

 - With intent to inflict bodily harm, administer or cause to be taken by another any poison or destructive or noxious substances;

 - With intent to commit a felony, assault another;

 - Knowingly inflicts bodily harm, which by design causes such pain or agony as to be torture;

 - Assault another by strangulation or suffocation.

-In most circumstances, second-degree assault is a Class B felony.
+In most circumstances, a Assault in the Second Degree is a Class B felony.
 However, if there is evidence that the assault had a sexual motivation, you will be charged with a Class A felony.

-You also may be charged with third-degree assault if, with criminal negligence, you cause bodily harm to another person by means of a weapon or other instrument or thing likely to produce bodily harm.
+You also may be charged with Assault in the Third Degree if, with criminal negligence, you cause bodily harm to another person by means of a weapon or other instrument or thing likely to produce bodily harm.
 This is a Class C felony.

-While second- and third-degree assault are technically lesser crimes than first-degree assault, they should not be taken any less seriously.
+While Assault in the Second and Third Degree are technically lesser crimes than Assault in the First Degree, they should not be taken any less seriously.
 Your response to any assault charge involving a firearm or other weapon should be to call a deadly weapon assault lawyer immediately.